react-static/react-static/docs/api.md

 ```

 ### `siteRoot`
-A `siteRoot` entry is highly recommended and is necessary for many things related to SEO to function properly in your site.
-This includes:
+Your `siteRoot` in the format of `protocol://domain.com` is highly recommended and is necessary for many things related to SEO to function for your site.
+So far, this includes:
-- Generating a `sitemap.xml`
+- Automatically generating a `sitemap.xml` on export
 - Forcing absolute URLs in statically rendered links.
-Make sure that you include `https` if you serve your site with it (which we highly recommend).
-Any trailing slashes will be removed automatically.
+Make sure that you include `https` if you serve your site with it (which we highly recommend). **Any trailing slashes including the pathname will be removed automatically**.
+If you need to set a base path for your site (eg. if you're using github pages), you'll want to use the `basePath` option.

 Example:
 ```javascript